Cbyrne290/MindBalance/README.md

 ### 4. Functionality
-* **Form Submission Alerts (Fix 1.2):** Both the main Contact form (`contact.html`) and the Registration form (`classes.html`) provide a simple JavaScript pop-up alert to confirm submission, giving the user immediate feedback.
+* **Form Submission Alerts:** Both the main Contact form (`contact.html`) and the Registration form (`classes.html`) provide a simple JavaScript pop-up alert to confirm submission, giving the user immediate feedback.
-* **Modern Footer (Fix 1.3):** A 3-column structured footer provides easy access to Brand info, Contact details, and Social Media links on all pages.
+* **Modern Footer:** A 3-column structured footer provides easy access to Brand info, Contact details, and Social Media links on all pages.

 ---